Kurento/doc-kurento-readthedocs/source/user/writing_modules.rst

        <dependencies>
            <dependency>
                <groupId>org.kurento.module</groupId>
-               <artifactId>{modulename}</artifactId>
+               <artifactId>{name}</artifactId>
                <version>0.0.1-SNAPSHOT</version>
            </dependency>
        </dependencies>
        ...
    </project>

-Note that ``{modulename}`` is the name of your module in all lowercase.

 Then you will be able to instantiate and use the new module in your Java code.
-For example, Kurento's `OpenCV plugin sample <https://github.com/Kurento/kms-opencv-plugin-sample>`__ is used like this:
+For example, Kurento's `OpenCV plugin sample <https://github.com/Kurento/kurento/server/module-examples/opencv-example/>`__ is used like this:

 .. code-block:: java